brian-team/brian2/docs_sphinx/introduction/brian1_to_2/neurongroup.rst

 Neural models (Brian 1 --> 2 conversion)
 ========================================
+.. sidebar:: Brian 2 documentation

+    For the main documentation about defining neural models, see the document :doc:`../../user/models`.

 .. contents::
     :local:
     :depth: 1

-You can find the documentation for how to define neural models in the document :doc:`../../user/models`.
-This section describes the major differences to Brian 1.

 The syntax for specifying neuron models in a `NeuronGroup` changed in several details.
 In general, a string-based syntax (that was already optional in Brian 1)